-In the event the line does make changes to your booking or the sailing itself, your travel agent will be your advocate.
-This is a particularly valuable asset if changes happen when you're already onboard and don't have the time or cell phone service to deal with making tons of phone calls to adjust travel arrangements.
+In the event the cruise line does make changes to your booking or the sailing itself, your travel agent will be your advocate.
+Let's face it: nobody loves to sit on hold.
+Having a travel agent able to do your bidding is a particularly valuable asset if changes happen when you're already onboard and don't have the time or cell phone service to deal with making tons of phone calls to adjust travel arrangements.
 Communicate only with your agent, and he or she will pass the details on to you, ask how you'd like to proceed and work with the cruise line to implement whichever options you choose.

 In the event you decide to cancel, change your sailing date or purchase add-ons like flights or hotel reservations pre-cruise, your agent will handle all of the minutia -- including the processing of any payments, cruise credits or refunds -- leaving you with nothing to do but relax, pack your bags and show up on embarkation day.

 If you plan to cruise often, it can be helpful to build a relationship with a travel agent who will tell you about the latest promotions, such as single supplement waivers, kids sail free, fares with complimentary beverage or Wi-Fi packages.
-Access is also key if you're hoping to book a cabin on coveted or hard-to-find sailings, such as new ship christenings, themed voyages or holiday cruises.
+Access is also key if you're hoping to book a specific cabin (think the coveted Disney Wish Funnel Suite or Royal Caribbean's Ultimate Family Suite) or hard-to-find sailings, such as new ship christenings, themed voyages, or holiday cruises.

 Ultimately, booking through a travel agent allows you to take a "set it and forget it" approach to cruise arrangements and provides access to an expert who will steer you in the right direction for your next voyage.